-Like we said earlier, we know that you can’t always be on alert for storms, but taking a few precautionary steps is always beneficial in the long run.
-When it comes to items such as benches, planters and other fixtures in your customer’s landscape, consider finding a way to secure them to the ground in case of hard winds, or recommend they be moved indoors.
+As we said earlier, we know that you can’t always be on alert for storms, but taking a few precautionary steps is always beneficial in the long run.
+When it comes to items such as benches, planters, and other fixtures in your customer’s landscape, consider finding a way to secure them to the ground in case of hard winds, or recommend they be moved indoors.

 If you are newly hired to a project and are following behind the work of another landscaper, be sure to thoroughly inspect the work that was already done.
 There may be a very good reason why you were called to replace the former landscaper.

 If you see that the home does not have proper drainage options, talk to the customer about having a French drain installed.
-These draw ground water and pooling surface water away from the home, and they can help redirect water that pools in the middle of the yard.
-Adding soil and raised beds can also help eliminate sunken areas and can prevent extra water from collecting.
+These draw groundwater and pooling surface water away from the home, and they can help redirect water that pools in the middle of the yard.
+Adding soil and raised beds can also help eliminate sunken areas and prevent extra water from collecting.

 Plants help prevent these heavy rains from washing away the soil in landscapes, and their root systems act like a mesh that holds the dirt together.
 When the threat of severe weather is less eminent, as it is in the winter months, consider uprooting dead shrubs.

 During the wet-weather seasons, it’s also recommended that you try not to seed or replant hilly areas and slopes.
 Talk to your customers about installing rock gardens along those areas to help catch water and prevent erosion on the inclines.
 Planting fast-growing ground cover plants around trees and in areas around the landscape where grass has yet to take root can also help reduce the risk of erosion.